-- Call your doctor.
-If you have mild symptoms, call your doctor.
-To reduce transmission of the virus, many clinics are encouraging people to call or use live chat instead of coming into a clinic.
-Your doctor will evaluate your symptoms and work with local health authorities and the Centers for Disease Control and Prevention (CDC) to determine if you need to be tested.
+- Call the doctor.
+If you have mild symptoms, call a doctor.
+To reduce transmission of the virus, many clinics encourage people to call or use a live chat function instead of going into a clinic.
+A doctor will evaluate your symptoms and work with local health authorities and the Centers for Disease Control and Prevention (CDC) to determine if you need to be tested.

 - Stay home.
 If you have symptoms of COVID-19 or another type of viral infection, stay home and get plenty of rest.
-Be sure to stay away from other people and avoid sharing items like drinking glasses, utensils, keyboards, and phones.
+Be sure to stay away from other people and avoid sharing items such as drinking glasses, utensils, keyboards, and phones.

-If you’re young and healthy with only mild symptoms, your doctor will likely advise you to isolate yourself at home and to limit contact with others in your household.
-You’ll likely be advised to rest, stay well hydrated, and to closely monitor your symptoms.
+If you’re young and healthy and experience only mild symptoms, a doctor will likely advise you to isolate yourself at home and limit contact with others in your household.
+You’ll likely be advised to rest, stay well hydrated, and to monitor your symptoms closely.

-If you’re an older adult, have any underlying health conditions, or a compromised immune system, be sure to contact your doctor as soon as you notice any symptoms.
-Your doctor will advise you on the best course of action.
+If you’re an older adult, have any underlying health conditions, or have a compromised immune system, be sure to contact a doctor as soon as you notice symptoms.
+A doctor will advise you on the best course of action.

 The novel coronavirus is primarily transmitted from person to person.
-At this point, the best way to prevent getting infected is to avoid being around people who have been exposed to the virus.
+At this point, the best way to prevent infection is to avoid being around people who’ve been exposed to the virus.

 - Wash your hands thoroughly with soap and water for at least 20 seconds.